Prospective and Transfer Student Advising

 Friday

-Advisors are available by phone and email Monday-Friday 8:00 am - 4:30 pm
+Staff are available remotely by phone and email 8:00 am to 4:30 PM Monday through Friday

 Transfer Student Resources